 Over time, noncancerous lesions may develop at those contact points, similar to the way a callous or blister may form on skin.
 These lesions are not life-threatening, but they can interfere with the way the vocal cords function and may affect the way your voice sounds.

-There are four common types of benign lesions that specialists at the NYU Langone Voice Center may identify on your vocal cords: polyp, nodule, cyst, and scar tissue.
+There are four common types of benign lesions that specialists at NYU Langone’s Voice Center may identify on your vocal cords: polyp, nodule, cyst, and scar tissue.

 A vocal cord polyp is the most common type of benign vocal cord lesion.
 When vocal cords slam against each other and become irritated and inflamed, blister-like injuries can form at the point of contact and develop into fleshy sacs attached to the vocal cord.